KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 	After setting our CMake version, our own CMake variable `PROJECT_NAME` to `OpenXRTutorialChapter2` and with that variable setting the project's name, we append to the `CMAKE_MODULE_PATH` variable an additional path for `find_package()`` to search within and we include `FetchContent` and use it to get the OpenXR-SDK from Khronos's GitHub page.

-	Now, we will add to our `CMakeLists.txt` to specify the source and header files by adding the following code.
+	Now, we will add to `Chapter2/CMakeLists.txt` to specify the source and header files by adding the following code.
 Here, we are including all the files needed for our project.

 	.. container:: d3d11